Early Clostridium difficile infection during allogeneic hematopoietic stem cell transplantation.

 Intestinal domination and the risk of bacteremia in patients undergoing allogeneic hematopoietic stem cell transplantation.

 Taur Y, Xavier JB, Lipuma L, Ubeda C, Goldberg J, Gobourne A, Lee YJ, Dubin KA, Socci ND, Viale A, Perales MA, Jenq RR, van den Brink MR, Pamer EG. Clin Infect Dis.
 2012

 Hospital patients with compromised immune systems take large amounts of antibiotics to prevent infections during their treatment.
-But those antibiotics can disrupt the normal gut flora.
-In this study, we show that antibiotics deplete native gut microbes in patients receiving treatment for certain blood cancers.
-This allows harmful bacteria to dominate the intestines and in some cases, enter the bloodstream, which can be fatal.
+But those antibiotics can disrupt a patient’s normal gut flora.
+In this study, we show that certain antibiotics deplete a person’s native gut microbes enough so that harmful bacteria can dominate their intestines and in some cases enter the bloodstream, which can be fatal.